pahlisch/mtga_draft_analytics/README.md

 The analysis will be presented on a simple website.

-Check out the streamlit app to have a preview: https://mtga-draft.streamlit.app/
+Check out the streamlit app to have a preview (it might be sleeping it doesn't get a lot of clicks): https://mtga-draft.streamlit.app/